xvoland/html-validate/README.md

-html-validate
+HTMLValidate
 =============

-HTMLValidate this is extension for PHPUnit based on http://validator.nu
+HTMLValidate this is extension for PHPUnit (unittests) based on http://validator.nu